Welcome!

 This page contains information about Larimer County's use of State and Local Fiscal Recovery Funds (SLFRF), and Local Assistance and Tribal Consistency Funds (LATCF) which were provided under the American Rescue Plan Act of 2021 to assist in recovery from the effects on the community of the COVID-19 pandemic.

-The American Rescue Plan Act included a program called the State and Local Government Fiscal Recovery Fund, or FRF.
-This program provides approximately $69.4 million to Larimer County that must be used to respond to the Covid-19 Pandemic.
-Eligible uses include:
+The SLFRF program provided approximately $69.4 million to Larimer County that had to be used to respond to the Covid-19 Pandemic.
+Eligible uses included:

 - Support urgent COVID-19 response efforts to continue to decrease spread of the virus and bring the pandemic under control